darcymccoy/action-sandbox/README.md

-# action-sandbox
+# Action Sandbox

-A repository for testing GitHub actions
+A repository for testing GitHub actions.